grafxflow/deTAPE-650-Series-Color-Palette-Sure-Cuts-A-Lot-Pro/README.md

-# deTAPE 650 Series Color Palette for Sure Cuts A Lot Pro
+# deTAPE Various Series Color Palette for Sure Cuts A Lot Pro

-**deTAPE** 650 Series colors reference for usage in the **Sure Cuts A Lot Pro** application.
+**deTAPE** Various Series colors reference for usage in the **Sure Cuts A Lot Pro** application.

 ## Install